zainulabdn/Learning/README.md

 ### Abstract vs Interface
 #### 📝 Other Languages
 - `abstract` keyword is use to define classes for which you need to write abstract methods and to avail partial data hiding concept.'
+- `interface` keyword is use to achieve complete data hiding concept, and you cannot have any concrete method or implementation in interface.

 #### FOR Learning VS
 - CTRL+R (WRAP widget detail)